Are you confident in accurately reporting cryptocurrency earnings on your tax returns?

 David Canedo, CPA

-What’s an ultra-high-net-worth individual (UHNWI)?
+What’s an ultra-high net worth individual (UHNWI)?

-Examples of UHNWIs
+Examples of well-known UHNWIs

 Jeff Bezos